UltraMessaging/um_kb/kb/configuring-rss.md

 It assumes you are familiar with the basics of Ultra Messaging's messaging paradigm and the basics of network data communication.

-This article assumes you are NOT using a kernel-bypass network driver, like Onload or DPDK.
+This article assumes you are NOT using a kernel-bypass network driver, like Onload.
 The concepts still apply, but the UM configurations for those use cases differ significantly.

 ## IP Fragmentation